Random curves on surfaces induced from the Laplacian determinant

 \begin{theorem} If $\alpha(\gamma)>0$ for some $\gamma$ then the algorithm $\mathcal{A}$ terminates and its output is an oriented CRSF, sampled according to the measure $\mu$. \end{theorem}

-\begin{remark} Note that if in the above definition of $\mathcal{A}$ one starts with $\Gamma$ equal to $S$, a distinguished set of vertices in $\G$, then the algorithm samples an oriented ``essential" CRSF with Dirichlet boundary conditions on $S$, see~\cite{Ke1} or section \ref{Markov} below for a definition. \end{remark}
+\begin{remark} Note that if in the above definition of $\mathcal{A}$ one starts with $\Gamma$ equal to $S$, a distinguished set of vertices in $\G$, then the algorithm samples an oriented \emph{essential CRSF}, see definition in Section \ref{wiredbdry} below. \end{remark}

-\begin{proof} As in Wilson's proof, we construct an equivalent description, denoted $\A'$, of the algorithm $\A$.
+\begin{proof} Following the proof of Wilson's algorithm~\cite{Wi}, we construct an equivalent description, denoted $\A'$, of the algorithm $\A$.

 Let us define $\A'$ in the following way.
 Consider, over each vertex $v\in V$, an infinite sequence $X^{(v)}$ of i.i.d random variables $X^{(v)}=(X_1^{(v)},X_2^{(v)},\dots)$, each distributed as a random neighbor of $v$ according to the conductance measure, that is, for each $i\geq 1$ and each neighbor $w$ of $v$, we have